Nimzyow/datespot/README.md

 $ npm start
 ```

 Great!
 So now you have both the backend and frontend working!
-Now feel free to play around with the application on localhost 4000.
+Now feel free to play around with the application on localhost 3000.

-FUTURE PLANS: I will use concurrently so that in the root all you have to do is type npm run dev to run both the backend and the frontend at the same time.

 ## Planning